 To promote digitisation and Industry 4.0, we provide support to companies in the form of networks, R&D programmes and funding for consultancy services.
 An extensive range of loans and equity investments are also available to help businesses take the necessary steps to thrive in the market.
 Our team of expert advisors ensure that every organization is able to find the right partners to implement their very own digital strategy.

 The initiatives focus on infrastructure, the development of new business models, and how companies will need to reorganise because of the new technological realities, the fast-changing markets and the transformation of work practices.

 Start-ups are given all the support they need in Bremen.
 High-quality office space in the form of business incubators is available at the Bremen Innovation and Technology Centre (BITZ) and the Bremen World Trade Centre.
-Entrepreneurs and start-ups can take their first steps in business in the 'seed rooms', while the BRUT coaching programme offered by Bremen's development bank (Bremer Aufbau-Bank) will give them all the help they need to successfully launch on the market.
+Entrepreneurs and start-ups can take their first steps in business in the 'seed rooms', while the STARTHAUS coaching programme (BRUT) will give them all the help they need to successfully launch on the market.
 There is also an extensive programme of events tailored to newly established companies.

 Bremen is a partner of the SME 4.0 centre of excellence for Lower Saxony and Bremen.
 The centre facilitates the sharing of knowledge and expertise between business and academia by providing information and consultancy services and running specific projects.
 This helps companies to access the external input that is so often key to developing their ideas.